karimo94/karimo94/README.md

 - 👋 Hi, I’m @karimo94
-- 👀 I’m interested in full stack development, Salesforce, Android development, soccer, biking.
+- 👀 I’m interested in Salesforce, MERN stack, Android, soccer, biking.
-- 🌱 I’m currently learning AWS, Salesforce Health Cloud, Kotlin, and certifications on Freecodecamp
+- 🌱 I’m currently learning AWS, Node, Kotlin, and Springboot.
-- 💞️ I’m looking to collaborate on Android projects, and web development.
+- 💞️ I’m looking to collaborate on Android projects, and some web development.
 - 📫 How to reach me: karimo94@outlook.com

 <!---